College life, moving away from family, and living independently are challenging.

 Friendly conversations and discussions are the best ways to help your child set proper goals for the following year at college.

 Do not focus only on studying, but also take into account time for entertainment, hobby, and health.

 Encourage your child to make a checklist and follow it throughout the academic year.

-Then, discuss his/her weak and strong points.
+Then, discuss their weak and strong points.